qkzk/fm/development.md

   - [x] default preview exif
   - [x] char('T') for thumbnail
 - [x] togglable dual panes... with default mode for low size
+- [x] FIX: non ascii typed symbols crash the application.
+      Don't use non ascii chars atm.
+It's hard to navigate in a string of non ascii chars and would require another crate.

 ## TODO